Chosuke Ikariya: 1969–1985: Hachiji dayo, Zenin Shugo

 In 1969, a producer from TBS offered Ikariya and his Drifters a regular spot on a weekly show.
 Ikariya, once again, was skeptical, having learned a lot the hard way.
 But this program went on to become one of the most popular shows of its time, Hachiji dayo, Zenin Shugo!.
-Its low-brow humour and slapstick comedy made it popular for children, much to the dismay of parents at the time.
+Its low-brow humour and slapstick comedy made it popular with children, much to the dismay of parents at the time.
 After the show was over in 1985, Ikariya virtually left the Drifters and all members went on to pursue their own goals.

 Acting career

 After appearing in the 1987 Taiga drama Dokuganryu Masamune, he started his acting career in earnest.

-Ikariya had won the public's adoration by then and played a variety of fatherly roles on television and in movies.
-His part in the drama Odoru Daisōsasen, which later went on to inspire two movies, though, led him to what was the peak in his career - an Academy Award.
+Ikariya had won the public's adoration by then and played a variety of fatherly roles on television and in film.
+His part in the drama Odoru Daisōsasen, which later went on to inspire two films, though, led him to what was the peak in his career - an Academy Award.

 In 1990, he appeared in the Akira Kurosawa film Dreams.
 Ikariya won a Japan Academy Award in 1999 for the film Odoru Daisōsasen / Bayside Shakedown.

 Death

-Chōsuke Ikariya died on March 20, 2004 at the age of 72 of cancer of the lymph nodes.
+Chōsuke Ikariya died on March 20, 2004, at the age of 72 of cancer of the lymph nodes.